kevinvietvu/Pacman-Search-Agent/README.md

-# Implemented BFS,DFS,UCS and A Star Algorithms for Pacman game.
+# Implemented BFS,DFS,UCS and A* Algorithms for Pacman game.